Jerian Grant: Capital City Go-Go (2019–2020)

 On November 18, 2019, Capital City Go-Go announced that they had added Grant off of waivers.
 On January 15, 2020, Grant scored 28 points and added seven rebounds, seven assists and one block in a win over Raptors 905.
 Grant averaged 16.3 points and 5.9 assists per game.

 Washington Wizards (2020)

 On July 1, 2020, Grant was signed by the Washington Wizards.

 On December 1, 2020, Grant was signed by the Houston Rockets.
 He was waived on December 16.

 Promitheas Patras (2020–2021)

 On December 31, 2020, Greek club Promitheas Patras announced that they had signed Grant.
 There, he would be joining his older brother, Jerai.
 In 27 games in the Greek Basket League, Grant averaged 14.8 points, 4.2 rebounds and 6.7 assists.

 Olimpia Milano (2021–2022)

 On July 1, 2021, Grant officially signed a two-year deal with Olimpia Milano of the Lega Basket Serie A and the EuroLeague, under coach Ettore Messina.
 On July 2, 2022, he parted ways with the Italian club, having won both domestic titles during his stint.

-Türk Telekom (2022–present)
+Türk Telekom (2022–2023)

-On July 14, 2022, he has signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
+On July 14, 2022, Grant signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
+In the domestic league, he averaged 16.4 points, 3.6 rebounds and 5.7 assists per game, leading the club to the 1st place in the regular season standings.

+Additionally, in 22 EuroCup matches, he averaged 14.9 points, 3.2 rebounds, 6.1 assists and 1.3 steals in 33 minutes per contest, and reached the final with his team, where they were defeated by CB Gran Canaria.
+For these efforts, Grant was named Most Valuable Player of the 2022–2023 EuroCup season.

+Panathinaikos (2023–present)

+On July 10, 2023, Grant signed a one-year contract with Greek powerhouse Panathinaikos B.C..

+On July 10, 2024, Grant renewed his contract for an additional two seasons, keeping him with the club until the end of the 2025–26 season.

+On June 14, 2025, Grant signed a further contract extension with improved terms through 2028, solidifying his role as a key contributor to the team's success.

+During his time at Panathinaikos, Grant has been instrumental in the team's achievements, including winning the EuroLeague title in the 2023–24 season.
+In the championship game against Real Madrid, he delivered an all-around performance, contributing 11 points, six rebounds, five assists, two steals, and a performance index rating (PIR) of 17.

+Grant's consistent performance and leadership on both ends of the court have made him a fan favorite at OAKA Basketball Arena, with his contract extensions reflecting the club's confidence in his contributions and future with the team.